edinabwari/Internship_Placement_System/README.md

 ## About the Project

 The **Internship Placement System** is a user-friendly platform that connects students with internship opportunities posted by companies and organizations.
-The system allows placement staff to manage and post internship opportunities, while students can easily browse, apply, and track their applications.
+ The system allows placement staff to manage and post internship opportunities, while students can easily browse and apply for the internships.
 ## Features

-- **Student Portal**: Browse and apply for internships.
+- **Student Portal**: Create an account, LogIn, Browse and apply for internships.
-- **Admin Portal**: Post and manage internship listings.
+- **Admin Portal**: Post and manage internship listings, and other admins like placement staff.
 - **User Authentication**: Secure login and registration for students and admins.
 ## How It looks - Student Dashboards
 ![Student log in page ](https://github.com/edinabwari/Internship_Placement_System/blob/main/Resources/studentlogin.png)